Frank Knight (arborist): Personal life

 Knight was born in Pownal, Maine, on October 17, 1908, to Frank Addison Sr. and Kate Hodsdon Knight.
 His father ran a sawmill on Hodsdon Road in Pownal.

 He graduated North Yarmouth Academy in 1925, and later served on the school's board of trustees for over 25 years.
 He also graduated from the University of Maine at Orono with a forestry degree.
 His early career saw him working in woodlands in upstate New York and northern Maine.
 He later began his own business clearing land and harvesting pulp wood.
 He also harvested low-bush blueberries in southern Maine.

 Knight married Frances Mann in 1933.
 They were together for 61 years, until her death in 1994.
-They had one child: Richard.
+They had one child.

 He put one reason for his longevity down to having beer and spinach for lunch.

 Knight was a member of Yarmouth's First Parish Congregational Church for over sixty years, serving as the treasurer of the church ministerial fund for three decades.
 He was also on the town's Planning Board and a trustee of its Merrill Memorial Library.

 Until the final week of his life, Knight lived on Sligo Road in Yarmouth.
 His cottage was demolished and replaced with a new structure shortly after his death.

 Death and legacy

 Knight died on May 14, 2012, at the age of 103.
 He had entered hospice care three days earlier."'Herbie's' hero, former Yarmouth Tree Warden Frank Knight, dies at 103" – Portland Press Herald, May 14, 2012 His casket had been made, in secret, out of Herbie's wood.
 "Frank took good care of Herbie.
 Now Herbie will take good care of Frank," said Deb Hopkins, who succeeded Knight as Yarmouth's tree warden in 2006.
 He is buried alongside his wife in Yarmouth's Riverside Cemetery.

 Knight cared for the tree for half of his life, having accepted the role in 1956.
-Knight's efforts were recognized by the Town of Yarmouth: the athletic fields at North Yarmouth Academy bear his name, as does a forest behind the town's community garden; a tree in front of Yarmouth's town hall was planted in his honor; and, in 1983, he was the fourth recipient of the town's Latchstring Award.
+Knight's efforts were recognized by the Town of Yarmouth: the athletic fields at North Yarmouth Academy bear his name, as does a forest behind the town's community garden; a tree in front of NYA was planted in his honor; and, in 1983, he was the fourth recipient of the town's Latchstring Award.

 In 2009, Knight joked that he was seen as a "tree lover," but that he had probably "taken down more trees than anyone in Maine."